MKI67IP

-MKI67 FHA domain-interacting nucleolar phosphoprotein is a protein that in humans is encoded by the MKI67IP gene.
+MKI67 FHA domain-interacting nucleolar phosphoprotein is a protein that in humans is encoded by the NIFK gene (previously MKI67IP).

 MKI67 FHA domain-interacting nucleolar phosphoprotein contains an RNA recognition motif (RRM) near to the N-terminus and a FHA Ki67 binding domain near to the C-terminus.
 There are two conserved sequence motifs within the FHA Ki67 binding domain: TPVCTP and LERRKS, this domain binds to the forkhead-associated domain of human Ki67.
 High-affinity binding requires sequential phosphorylation by two kinases, CDK1 and GSK3, yielding pThr238, pThr234 and pSer230.
 This interaction is involved in cell cycle regulation.